Finland's Drought-Breaking Qualification of Epic Proportions

 In the end, Kanerva took over for Paatelainen to finish Euro 2016 qualifying after another disappointing showing.
 The significant victory that happened involved a 1-0 road victory in Piraeus against former European champions Greece.
 Once again, Finland turned to more experience in its search for its first major tournament when in 2016 the nation hired Hans Backe to be the next manager.
 Backe had guided Aalborg and København to Danish Superliga and Danish Cup titles but last coached in 2012.
 That was during Backe's stint came with Major League Soccer's New York Red Bulls, where the club had the best record in the Eastern Conference in 2010.

-What unfolded in 2016 was something unseen in Finland as the nation suffered a calamitous year.
+What unfolded in 2016 for Finland was nothing but disastrous.
 When the original qualifying schedule came out, Finland was drawn in a five-team group and scheduled its first qualifier in October 2016.
 Before the qualification campaign commenced in Europe, 2016, FIFA admitted Kosovo as the 210th member and became the sixth team drawn in Group I.

 Still, Finland finished strong in its qualifying campaign.
 On Sept.
 2, 2017, Finland upset Iceland when Alexander Ring scored on a free-kick, which was his first international goal since 2013.
 Three days later, Pukki scored the 83rd-minute goal to defeat Kosovo on the road.
 New stars continued to emerge as well.
 In its penultimate qualifier, Finland scored a 1-1 draw in Croatia courtesy of Pyry Soiri's first-ever goal before finishing its qualification phase with a 2-2 draw in which Finland came back twice against Turkey.